The Hunter Trade College delivers an innovative program that specialises in delivering vocational training as part of

 · UEE22011 - Certificate II in Electrotechnology (Career Start)

-- UR30616 - Certificate III in Light Vehicle Mechanical Technology - SBAT only
+· UR30616 - Certificate III in Light Vehicle Mechanical Technology (school based apprentices only)

 · CPC30211 - Certificate III in Carpentry

 · UEE30811 - Certificate III in Electrotechnology Electrician (school based apprentices only)

 · MEM30305 - Certificate III in Engineering - Fabrication Trade

 · MEM30205 - Certificate III in Engineering - Mechanical Trade

 These courses are all nationally accredited under the Australian Qualifications Framework (AQF) and are nationally recognised by employers and other training organisations.
-Please NOTE that you cannot complete a Certificate III courses as part of the HSC.
+Please remember that you cannot complete a Certificate III course as part of the HSC.
 You will need to undertake additional training in an apprenticeship pathway to complete a full Certificate III qualification in these courses.

 By the end of the two year period (Year 11 and 12), Hunter Trade College students will have completed course requirements for the HSC and have completed a minimum of 700 hours in the structured workplace learning program.